harpalsahota/DataScience/README.md

 ## Compatibility

 All work is done in python 3+.
-Most of the work will require >= 3.6 as I use a lot of `f-strings`
+Most of the work will require >= 3.6 as due `f-strings`

 ## Requirements